a

 My Comment:

 - If you know you’re guilty or will have to Plea, don’t waste your money on your attorney’s “Discovery” fees.
-If you’re willing to provide in your NARRATIVE your story where you accept responsibility while expressing remorse for the victims you’ve harmed, providing this 1-2 weeks before your Presentence Interview is the smartest thing you can do.
+If you’re willing to provide your AUTOBIOGRAPHICAL NARRATIVE, where you accept responsibility while expressing remorse for the victims you’ve harmed, providing this 1-2 weeks before your Presentence Interview is the smartest thing you can do.
+This could take months to draft a well-written, compelling background of your personal circumstances that resulted in your breaking the law.

 a